Eric Klinker

-Eric Klinker is an American technology executive and is best known as the former CEO of BitTorrent.
+Eric Klinker is an American technology executive and entrepreneur, best known as the former CEO of BitTorrent.
 Along with Bram Cohen and three other venture capitalists, he is also on the board of governors of BitTorrent.
 He was instrumental in formulating BitTorrent's position on network neutrality, testifying before the FCC as well as other worldwide telecom regulators.

 As CEO, he is credited with guiding BitTorrent through the 2008 financial crisis and growing the user base to over 170m users.
 In 2012, BitTorrent expanded its mission under Klinker and broadened the product portfolio, introducing additional distributed applications like BitTorrent Sync, BitTorrent Bundles, Bleep, and BitTorrent Live, a linear broadcasting P2P protocol also invented by Bram Cohen.
 In 2014, BitTorrent announced Project Maelstrom, a distributed web browser designed to power a new way for web content to be published, accessed and consumed.
+In 2016, Klinker introduced Sync IT, a platform enabling IT professionals to utilize peer-to-peer architecture for large-scale data orchestration and transfer.

 In April 2016, Klinker left BitTorrent to co-found Resilio Inc. with a focus on applying BitTorrent technology to enterprise and IoT markets.

 Early life

-Raised in Ramsey, Illinois, he is an alumnus of the University of Illinois at Urbana–Champaign and the Naval Postgraduate School.
+Raised in Ramsey, Illinois, Klinker attended the University of Illinois at Urbana–Champaign and the Naval Postgraduate School.
+In 2013, he received the University of Illinois' ECE Distinguished Alumni Award, recognized for pioneering efficient, massive data-streaming protocols and leading the industry in load-aware routing.
+Before joining BitTorrent, he held roles at @Home Network, netVmg, and Internap Network Services.

-Career

-Before joining BitTorrent, he worked at a number of other companies which included @Home Network, netVmg and Internap Network Services.
+netVmg

+netVmg was a privately held Fremont, California-based startup founded in 2000 that developed intelligent route control software and appliances, enabling enterprises with multiple ISP connections to automatically direct traffic over the best-performing network path and avoid congestion.
+The company attracted more than US$57 million in venture capital investment and counted customers including Charles Schwab, Safeway, nVIDIA, and ADP.
+Klinker joined netVmg as an early engineer and rose through the organization to become CTO and Chief Architect, playing a central role in designing the company's core route-control platform.

+In October 2003, Internap Network Services, an Atlanta-based provider of performance-based Internet routing services, acquired netVmg in an all-stock transaction.

+The acquisition allowed Internap to extend its service-level agreements beyond its own network points of presence to individual customer sites, offering end-to-end performance guarantees.
+Internap planned to integrate the netVmg Flow Control Platform (FCP) appliance with its own Assimilator route-control platform into a unified customer premises product line.
+Klinker subsequently joined Internap as part of the acquisition, as CTO and Vice President of Engineering until 2007, before moving to BitTorrent.